 The Hosting CSE sends a notification request of <nwMonitoringReq> resource to the Originator.
 The notification is configured as follows:

-After receiving a Network Status Report Notification request from the SCEF, the Hosting CSE shall map the following attributes of the Network Status Reports API described in clause 7.8 to the attribute of the <nwMonitoringReq> resource.
+After receiving a Network Status Report Notification request from the SCEF, the Hosting CSE shall map the following attributes of the Network Status Reports API described in clause 7.8 to the attribute of the <nwMonitoringReq> resource:

 nsiValue or nsiType shall be set to the congestionStatus of the <nwMonitoringReq> resource.

 If the Hosting CSE receives an error response from the SCEF, the Hosting CSE shall set the value of monitorStatus to FAILED, and shall map the error response code to the corresponding value of failureReason.
-Then, the Hosting CSE shall send a notification request of <nwMonitoringReq> resource to the Originator.
-The each error response code is configured as follows:
+Then, the Hosting CSE shall send a notification request of <nwMonitoringReq> resource to the Originator.Each error response code is configured as follows:

 400 Bad Request shall be set to BAD_REQUEST.